-SECOND CHANCE OR ADVANCED PLACEMENT ADMISSION
+SECOND CHANCE

-Students applying for either second chance or advance placement must contact the Director of Nursing & Allied Health for instructions and/or application.
+Students applying for a second chance must contact the Director of Nursing & Allied Health for Instructions and/or application.
 A second chance student is one who is unsuccessful or withdraws from the Clatsop Nursing Program after having begun nursing classes.
-An advance placement student is one who has been out of the Clatsop Nursing Program for more than one year or has been previously enrolled in an OCNE nursing program at another college.
-Students seeking admission in either of these categories will be required to audit courses, take exams, complete lab hours and demonstrate readiness to enter the Nursing Program.
+Students seeking re-entry in this category will be required to audit courses, take exams, complete lab hours and demonstrate readiness to re-enter the Nursing Program.
 Acceptance is determined by a weighted point scale and contingent on availability of resources and space.
-Students participating in either process will be required to take NUR 111, Nursing Concepts and Clinical Practice for 3 credits as part of the second chance or advanced placement process.
+Students participating will be required to take NUR 111, Nursing Concepts and Clinical Practice for 3 credits as part of the second chance process.
 A second chance student is only allowed this one additional attempt in the Nursing Program.
-An advance placement student is only allowed one attempt in the Nursing Program.